danlassiter/Submiterator/README.txt

 The template illustrates the use of Long Ouyang's JavaScript tool mmturkey to send data to MTurk.
 (For a much more extensive example see the tutorial at http://longouyang.github.io/even-odd/docs/even-odd.html).

 Submiterator also includes the Python script “results-to-csv.py” to help you convert the aggregate results that Amazon sends back to you (when you run the 'getResults.sh' file) into a .csv for data analysis.
-(You'll need a bit of Python to tailor this to the way that you've structured your results in your experiment.)

 Please contact with questions, comments, requests for additional functionality, etc. at the email address above.